Investment Property Mortgages Explained

 What is an investment mortgage?

-This is an umbrella term referring to any type of mortgage used to purchase a property that’s being bought as an investment and isn’t intended for personal uses.
-In most cases, an applicant would in fact already have a residential mortgage and be looking to increase their assets by purchasing another property to rent or renovate and sell.
+This is an umbrella term referring to any type of mortgage used to purchase a property that’s being bought as an investment and isn’t intended for personal use.
+In most cases, an applicant would, in fact, already have a residential mortgage and be looking to increase their assets by purchasing another property to rent or renovate and sell.

 It could be that you’ve saved a significant sum of money, received an inheritance, or been the beneficiary of a big enough bonus and see property as a solid investment.